-- (83) Questionnaires and information were received from the European Fertiliser Import Association (EFIA representing 24 importers) and two importers (out of the 48 questionnaires sent). - (84) The replies received from the two co-operating importers confirmed the price decrease as from 1998 and the fact that the Community producers had to follow this trend in order to ensure competitiveness.
-One of them also underlined the necessity to maintain the European infrastructure in order to guarantee good conditions for the supply of the European market, whereas the association was against the continuation of the measures. - (85) In view of the low level of co-operation and the fact that importers generally deal with a wide range of fertilisers, of which ammonium nitrate is only one, it was concluded that any negative impact of the continuation of measures on importers would not be a compelling reason not to impose the continuation of measures.
+- (83) Questionnaires and information were received from the EFIA (representing 24 importers) and two importers (out of the 48 questionnaires sent). - (84) The replies received from the two cooperating importers confirmed the price decrease as from 1998 and the fact that the Community producers had to follow this trend in order to ensure competitiveness.
+One of them also underlined the necessity to maintain the European infrastructure in order to guarantee good conditions for the supply of the European market, whereas the association was against the continuation of the measures. - (85) In view of the low level of cooperation and the fact that importers generally deal with a wide range of fertilisers, of which AN is only one, it was concluded that any negative impact of the continuation of measures on importers would not be a compelling reason not to impose the continuation of measures.